Anto95s/subreddit-moderation-bot/readme.md

 - `devvit.json`: configuration file, every event trigger or scheduled action must be declared here.
 You can read the schema at [this link](https://developers.reddit.com/schema/config-file.v1.json).
 For example, if you need the post creation trigger, you need to declare it inside the "triggers" variable.
 You can set [permissions](https://developers.reddit.com/docs/capabilities/devvit-web/devvit_web_configuration) to control what the script can access.
 - `tsconfig.json`: basic settings about the compiler and folder/file paths.

-In short, server will listen on a port and through an async callback will be captured all the events url and performed reddit actions.
-Through devvit playtest command the app will be deployed on the test subreddit.
+In short, createServer() will create an HTTP server (with Devvit) that will listen on a port, and, every HTTP request will be handled by an async callback that capture the events and performed reddit actions.
+Through devvit playtest command the app will be deployed on test (test subreddit).

 ## How can i install my bot in my subreddit?